mypsik/torela/en/events/index.md

 Participation fee 10 € (child + parent), another child of the same family +5€.

+**09.03 (10.00-13.00) - Play-morning + MÄHKMED.EU diapers**
+This monday our play-morning is especially special because we introduce cloth diapers!
+All those interested in reusable diapers are very welcome to see the different types of diapers and manufacturers.
+Entry is 5€, with a child under 1y is FREE!

 If you want to come to our events, let us know: tore@torela.ee